Classic, Simple Christmas Tour

-Today I’m sharing my Christmas tour with classic and simple touches!
+I have put all my creative ideas into my Christmas home decor tour with classic and simple touches!

 Every year I make it my challenge to decorate for Christmas in a little different way using the same decorations.
 Some years I add a couple new things (like all the plaid a couple of years ago) but this year I’m proud to say I didn’t add anything new except some stocking holders (which are awesome, by the way.
 I’ll link them below!).

-For my mantel, I used the same garland I used last year from Canadian Tire and the stockings I made in 2016.
+For my mantel decor, I used the same garland I used last year from Canadian Tire and the stockings I made in 2016.

 Click here for the stocking sewing tutorial.

-My Christmas tree hasn’t changed much this year.
+My flocked Christmas tree hasn’t changed much this year, because I love it so much!

 But here is the stocking hook!
-It’s the easiest thing to hang up your stockings with.
+It’s the easiest thing to hang up your Christmas stockings with.

-I used the crown again that I’ve used for the past few years.
+I used the crown again for the tree topper that I’ve used for the past few years.
 I added wire to the bottom of it so it can sit upon the tree.
-You can see the image below from my plaid dining room.
+You can see in the image below.

 Shop Crowns

 I used my knitted garland (4 of them) that I bought from Crate and Barrel a couple of years.
-They no longer sell them but here is a source I found on Etsy.
+They no longer sell them but I found knitted garland here.

-I’ve had these Paris snow globe ornaments for years and I love them so much.
+I’ve had these precious Paris snow globe Christmas ornaments for years and I love them so much.

-There are only two types of ornaments on this tree, those globes and these chandeliers.
-I got them at The Cross two yeas ago but I haven’t seen sell them since.
+There are only two types of ornaments on this tree, the Paris snow globes and these beautiful chandeliers.
+I purchased them at The Cross two yeas ago but I haven’t seen them for sale since.

-It doesn’t look like there are only two types of ornaments on my tree and I think it’s because of the flocking.
+It actually looks like there are only two types of ornaments on my tree and I think it’s because of the flocking.
 You can read more about flocked trees here.

 A set of three vintage looking bells sit on the mantel with the lighted garland.

-I got the Christmas tree collar from Crate and Barrel two years ago now and I just checked and it’s sold out again this year.
+Two years ago I bought the Christmas tree collar from Crate and Barrel and I just checked and it’s sold out again this year.
 Here is a similar tree collar.

 Kitchen

-In the kitchen, I hung garland from the Dollar Store above the large windows.
+In the kitchen, I hung holiday garland from the Dollar Store above the large windows.

-I popped this Ikea Christmas tree into my large crock and added bottle brush trees to a baguette basket.
+I popped this Christmas tree into my large crock and added bottle brush trees to a vintage baguette basket.

-I’ve had this twig wreath for as long as I can remember!
+I’ve had this twig fall wreath for as long as I can remember!
 I love its simplicity.

 You can see my previous kitchen island centrepieces here: